Doesn't Get Easier

 Personal:

 I started more dedicated running and racing in my thirties.
 Eventually I developed symptomatic bradycardia and SVT which required a cardiac pacemaker implant and a cardiac cath ablation.
 It has taken a long time to get back to running consistently again.
-Counting my blessings and trying to remain more balanced with fitness.
+Counting my blessings and trying to remain more balanced with fitness and life.

 Easy MilesMarathon Pace MilesThreshold MilesVO2 Max MilesTotal Distance